SameerSondhi/SameerSondhi/README.md

 # 💫 About Me:
 I'm a full stack software developer with knowledge and application of Python, JavaScript & Java.
+I am currently focusing on front end development.

 Here is a link to my personal web development portfolio website: https://sameer-sondhi.vercel.app/